ankitsaini2609/Automation/README.md

 # Automation
-Creation of dataset for handwriting recognition, these are the scripts which are used to perform automation.
+Creation of dataset for hand written character recognition, these are the scripts which are used to perform automation.